Pass the CCNA by building real networks

 Are the labs aligned with the current CCNA 200-301 blueprint?

 Yes.
-The five pillars match the five exam domains, and each pillar has a sub-section mapping individual labs to specific blueprint items.
+The five pillars match the five exam domains, each pillar maps individual labs to specific blueprint items, and the Troubleshooting Labs and Mega Lab were built against the same blueprint.
 The labs were authored against the 2024-2026 blueprint and are updated when Cisco revises the exam.

 What if I get stuck on a lab?